Intelligence Community Design System ICDS Get started Accessibility Styles Components Patterns Community

 Hide step information only if the step content is clearly labelled itself.
 Do not omit step labels if no headings are provided in the step content.

-Set a step status to show whether the step is required or optional in the step's subtitle.
-Override the step subtitle text to provide a custom message.
+Set a status to show whether the step is required or optional in the subheading.
+Override the subheading text to provide a custom message.

 Validation